truenas/middleware/docs/userguide/freenas_alert.rst

 * a VMware login or a :ref:`VMware-Snapshot` task fails

+* a Certificate Authority or certificate is invalid or malformed

 * the status of a LSI MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_
   is included for managing these devices